sherpair/weather4s/README.md

 While still aiming to have a project that is of practical use, to some extent, **weather4s**'s usefulness for a hypothetical user is not particularly relevant.
 The ultimate goal is rather to implement a fully-fledged, professional-grade, and of course functioning, template/PoC
 - for exploring FP concepts in Scala
-- as well as a base from which to derive ideas, tricks and tips for future projects.
+- as well as a base from which to get ideas and tips for future projects.

+As additional aim, the project also tries to be quite opinionated, in some way, in the sense that it should be using only libraries that fully embrace the
+FP philosophy - being the only exception so far **Lucene**, used anyhow just in a few unit tests to assess the behaviour of the suggester - as on the other hand to never make use of any library that could add any sort of "magic" to the codebase (no dependency injection then).

 ### Requirements